 Itsu started out as a sushi restaurant, but it’s morphing into a supermarket range: close to half of its revenue now comes from grocery products.

 Lidl owner Schwarz Group has a standalone unit that offers cloud computing to corporate customers.
-This unit, which generated €1.9bn in annual sales in 2023, has signed up clients including Germany’s biggest software group SAP and the country’s most successful football club Bayern Munich and the port of Hamburg.
+It generated €1.9bn in annual sales in 2023, and its clients include Germany’s biggest software group SAP and the country’s most successful football club Bayern Munich.

 The world’s largest hotel corporation owns very few hotels.
 Instead, Marriott makes money by selling its brand to franchisees, who then set up Marriot branded hotels and pay an annual fee in return.